| Lace for Short Attention Spans

 spending many happy hours sharing the lessons recorded in

+their samplers.
 If you’re a timid beginner,

 or easily distracted, a sampler may be your perfect entrée to